 Liberal Arts Honors

-The Liberal Arts Honors experience in the Hobson Wildenthal Honors College at the University of Texas at Dallas is a two-year interdisciplinary cohort program for students interested in reading, writing, and the discussion of ideas.
-The freshman and sophomore curriculum includes courses in the social sciences, arts, and humanities.
+The Liberal Arts Honors experience in the Hobson Wildenthal Honors College at the University of Texas at Dallas is an interdisciplinary cohort program for students interested in reading, writing, and the discussion of ideas.
 Students connect to faculty from a range of disciplines and engage with their peers in courses expecting a large amount of student participation and discussion.
 While the workload is not substantially different than equivalent courses, the nature of the student work emphasizes reading and writing.
 Students who enjoy learning about a broad range of topics, who enjoy reading works from different disciplines, and who enjoy responding to those ideas through their writing and in class discussion will thrive in this environment.